NORTH CANTON GRACE

 As Acts 2:21 says, “Everyone who calls on the name of the Lord shall be saved.”
 Let’s live into that promise with courage, compassion, and Spirit-filled hearts.

-Sermon Recap: He’s in the Waiting
+He's in the waiting

-Scripture: Acts 1:4–9, 10-14
+Acts 1:4-9, 10-14

 This Sunday, we explored what it means to wait on God with faith and trust.
 In Acts 1:4–9, Jesus commands the disciples—for the first time—to wait.
 Before they could be sent out, they had to stay put.
 This same command is given to us today.